xiaolou86/shardeum-docs/docs/introduction/faqs/shm-coin.md

 ## What is Shardeum’s tokenomics?

 Max supply: 508 million SHM
-<sub>Distribution:<sub>
+Distribution:
-51% Community - reward to nodes; validators, archive and standby servers 18% Sale - 3 month cliff then 2 years linear vesting 15% Team - 3 month cliff then 2 years linear vesting
+* 51% Community - reward to nodes; validators, archive and standby servers
+* 18% Sale - 3 month cliff then 2 years linear vesting
+* 15% Team - 3 month cliff then 2 years linear vesting
-11% Foundation - unlocked at Token Generation Event (TGE) 5% Ecosystem - unlocked at TGE
+* 11% Foundation - unlocked at Token Generation Event (TGE)
+* 5% Ecosystem - unlocked at TGE

 Note : Airdrops + node mining is for the community.
 While we have the overall distribution mechanism for ecosystem participants in place, we are yet to finalize a specific reward schedule for our nodes considering SHM will be a deflationary coin.